endo5501/LaboMachineTable/memory-bank/activeContext.md

    - Decision: Use a time-slot based selection interface
    - Rationale: Clear visual representation of available and booked times
    - Consideration: Mobile-friendly interaction for touch devices
+   - Implementation: ReservationWindow component with 30-minute time slots from 8:00 to 22:00

 3. **Navigation Structure**
    - Decision: Use a sidebar navigation with clear section indicators